Phlebotomist Salary by Experience: Entry Level to Senior Pay 2026

 $48,000

-Mid-career phlebotomists at this level represent the national average.
-Those in hospital settings with overnight or weekend differentials often exceed $45,000 effective annual compensation.
-Many begin cross-training in related clinical lab functions.
+Mid-career phlebotomists represent the national average.
+Those in hospital settings with overnight or weekend differentials often exceed $45,000 in effective annual compensation.
+Many begin cross-training in specimen processing, point-of-care testing, or EKG monitoring, which expands their value to employers and opens lead or specialist positions.

 4